jakub5016/Bruno/README.md

 Welcome to Bruno README!

 ## Description
-Bruno is an discord bot that uses openai libraries to creates images and respond to user input.
+Bruno is an discord bot that uses OpenAI libraries to creates images and respond to user input.

 ## Instalation and run
 1. After copying an repository you sholud change files __TOKEN.txt__ and __OPENAI_API_KEY.txt__